Carla-Guo/Summary-of-Personal-Projects/README.md

 # From Modules to a Platform

 By the time the PCB was complete, the project had changed significantly.
-At this point, it no longer feels like a simple stair light.
-It feels more like a compact local sensing and lighting control platform.

 Ironically, the goal at the beginning was simply to make a staircase light.
 But the hardware journey ended up teaching me almost as much as the software side of the project.

 ---